What is Base64? Encoding Explained Simply

 How Base64 Encoding Works

-The encoding process follows these steps:
+The encoding process follows four steps:

-- Group the bits into chunks of 6 bits (since 64 = 2⁶)
+- Group bits into chunks of 6 bits

 - Map each 6-bit group to a character from the Base64 alphabet